LH 101 Practical Skills

 This is an introductory course covering the principles and practices of landscape design, site analysis, site measurement, landscape layout, and plant choice.
 Students will learn basic design presentation skills and effective techniques to encourage design client satisfaction.

-This course is a series of a classroom and practical sessions centered around local small-scale food production, with emphasis on growing vegetables.
+This course is a series of a classroom and practical sessions centered around local small-scale food growing, with emphasis on growing vegetables.
 Students will gain experience in designing and installing space-efficient food gardens, seeding, transplanting vegetables, soil preparation and amendment, and other practices.
-Students will also learn from guest speakers and visit a variety of small food farms in the area.

 LH 111 Turfgrass Management